MicrosoftDocs/cloud-adoption-framework/docs/get-started/team/cloud-adoption.md

 **Guidance to support deliverable completion:**

-- In the getting started guide for migration, the adoption team is accountable for delivery of [Step 10: Migrate your first workload](../migrate.md#step-8-migrate-your-first-10-workloads).
+- In the getting started guide for migration, the adoption team is accountable for delivery of [step 10: Migrate your first workload](../migrate.md#step-8-migrate-your-first-10-workloads).
-- In the getting started guide for new products, the adoption team is accountable for delivery of [Step 8: Innovate in the cloud](../innovate.md#step-8-innovate-in-the-cloud).
+- In the getting started guide for new products, the adoption team is accountable for delivery of [step 8: Innovate in the cloud](../innovate.md#step-8-innovate-in-the-cloud).

 All other steps on those checklists are designed to make the effort more manageable.